 The Hamptons take up the eastern portion of Long Island and are home to some of the best beaches near NYC, so they make for the perfect summer weekend getaway from New York.
 In fact, the Hamptons have a long history as a summer destination for New Yorkers, and it’s not hard to see why.

-Here, you can immerse yourself in a peaceful setting that combines rural charm and modern luxury.
+Some of the things to do in the Hamptons include immersing yourself in a peaceful setting that combines rural charm and modern luxury.
 Among the beaches here are beautiful Cooper’s Beach, the surfing beaches in Montauk, and Main Beach in East Hampton, where you can surf, kayak, and swim.

 A few small villages dot the coastline of the Hamptons, each with its unique characteristics.
 There’s the traditional hamlet of Sag Harbor, the beach town of East Hampton, and the charming, well-known town of Southampton.
 You could easily spend a couple’s New York weekend getaway in the Hamptons, perusing the art galleries, shopping at the boutiques, eating at sidewalk cafes, and sipping away at a winery.
 You can even find hikes and nature walks scattered throughout the villages.